 With dual fixing included, adjustable 360-degree hinges and made in affordable, Urea-Formaldehyde, Mass Dynamic’s soft close toilet seat fits the majority of standard size toilets.

-Including a bottom – and more importantly – top fixing, which is particularly useful when access is unavailable to the toilet pan.
+Ease of installation This seat includes a bottom – and more importantly – top fixing, which is particularly useful when access is unavailable to the toilet pan.

-The seat’s soft closing hinges allow for controlled and quiet closure which makes it perfect for a family bathroom.
+The seat’s soft-closing hinges allow for controlled and quiet closure which makes it perfect for a family bathroom.

 If you want a wooden loo seat, this one is durable, hardwearing and very easy to fit.
 At an affordable price, it is a nice change from plastic white seats and will bring a new look to your bathroom in no time.